lynnfaraday/aresmush.com/_root/tutorials/code/replacing-fs3.md

 ## Creating Your Own System

 The real work, of course, is in creating a plugin for your new skill system to replace FS3.
 The [Creating a Plugin Tutorial](/tutorials/code/create-plugin) is a good starting point.
-It walks you through the creating of a simple 'traits' plugin (similar to what one might find on a comic book game).
-From there you can build up to something more advanced.
+It walks you through the creation of the Cortex plugin.
+Since many skill systems share similar features, the Cortex and FS3 examples will hopefully get you started making your own.

 Feel free to [ask for help](/feedback).
 I want Ares to enable many kinds of games, not just FS3 ones.